-The STM32F401xD/xE include 4 full-featured general-purpose timers: TIM2, TIM5, TIM3, and TIM4.
-The TIM2 and TIM5 timers are based on a 32-bit auto-reload up/downcounter and a 16-bit prescaler.
+The STM32F401xB/STM32F401xC family is 4 full-featured general-purpose timers: TIM2, TIM5, TIM3, and TIM4.
+The TIM2 and TIM5 timers are based on a 32-bit autoreload up/downcounter and a 16-bit prescaler.
 The TIM3 and TIM4 timers are based on a 16-bit auto-reload up/downcounter and a 16-bit prescaler.
 They all feature 4 independent channels for input capture/output compare, PWM or one-pulse mode output.
-This gives up to 15 input capture/output compare/PWMs.
+This gives up to 16 input capture/output compare/PWMs on the largest packages.